Skip to content

 • Attend our Live Lecture Series, featuring national and international artists, creative practitioners and theorists.
 You will also benefit from our extensive links with festivals, art organisations and artists’ groups, nationally and internationally.

-• Go on optional study trips to destinations such as Berlin, New York, and Copenhagen.
+• Go on optional study trips to destinations such as Berlin, and Copenhagen.
 You can also apply to study part of your degree abroad through our European or international exchange programmes.

 • Be inspired by Nottingham’s artistic community and creative places to visit, including Nottingham Contemporary, New Art Exchange and Lakeside Arts.
 You will also create connections with Nottingham’s wider art community through our alumni and staff network.